 To see why this kind of factor might matter, we can take a page from the literature about the “expensive tastes” objection to welfare egalitarianism in political philosophy.
 Welfare egalitarianism holds that citizens are entitled to equal levels of welfare in terms of something like happiness or life satisfaction.
 The expensive tastes objection is this: it seems unintuitive for someone with a born predisposition to require fancy wine for baseline happiness to be entitled to the wine to the same degree as others are entitled to their more reasonable basic necessities for happiness.
 (For an overview, see Keller).
 In many ways, the person who just has a strong aesthetic repulsion to subtitles is like the person with expensive tastes.
 Such a person has a genuine strong preference, but it seems unintuitive that a large entitlement should follow from it, especially one that can bar someone else from what they would otherwise be owed.

 One helpful suggestion made in this literature by G. A. Cohen is that the person with expensive tastes, unlike people with deep unmet basic needs, does not disavow their preference and likely could change it if they wanted to (Cohen 1989).
 Similarly, if I really had only had a merely aesthetic distaste for subtitles, we would probably be right to assume that I had acculturated tastes to the visual medium that could be changed if not for my uncritical embrace of my own preferences.
 My spouse, on the other hand, might wish that they didn’t need to use the subtitles; it would be easier not only on me but also on them.
-However, their auditory processing disorder is not so easily changed.
-They might turn off a fan in the room or, on a more long-term basis they might invest in speech therapy to practice, but most strategies for better communicative success involve modification of the environment.
+However, their auditory processing difficulties are not so easily changed.
+They might turn off a fan in the room or, on a more long-term basis, they might invest in speech or occupational therapy to practice, but most strategies for their auditory communicative success involve modification of the environment.

 This suggested difference could help explain the legitimacy question, but it can also be used in much the same way to solve the adjudication problem.
 We might ask, for example, would it be easier for Person A or Person B to skirt their difficulties by changing their condition?
-While Person B might not be able to modify their innate visual discrimination any more easily than Person A could change their APD, Person B might be able to consciously acclimate to having the captions on and just not looking at them.
+While Person B might not be able to modify their innate visual discrimination any more easily than Person A could change their auditory processing abilities, Person B might be able to consciously acclimate to having the captions on and just not looking at them.

 One issue, though, is that some neurodiversity-related traits are, frankly, changeable.
 It may be easier to take Adderall to improve one’s focus than it is to change one’s long-ingrained aesthetic preference.
-With modern pharmaceuticals and therapeutic techniques, there is some range of traits that can be modified and fine-tuned almost in a bespoke manner.
+With modern pharmaceuticals and therapeutic techniques, there is a range of traits that can be modified and fine-tuned almost in a bespoke manner.
 Likewise, certain non-neurodiversity-related vicious preferences may be disavowed as part of one’s deepest self, and linger precisely because they are difficult to change despite one’s hopes.

 Furthermore, neurodivergent traits can be, and in fact are, embraced by many people as a source of pride fundamental to one’s identity.
 It would be counterproductive to the aims of neurodiversity acceptance and pride to require a person to disavow their neurodivergence in order to legitimize their access claims.
 Central to the aims of a neurodiversity paradigm shift is the idea that cognitive diversity benefits human society on an ecological level (Chapman 2021).
 An ethics of access whose welcome would be overstayed in a world with cures is antithetical to the aims of the neurodiversity movement.